sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

 **5. Validate the results:** We now have a page with search results.
 To check if the results are as expected, we do two
 things:

-1. We parse the link from the first result using the "page.evaluate" function.
+1. We parse the link from the first result using the `page.evaluate` function.
 This executes a piece of code in the context of the results page.
-In this case we grab the first anchor tag "a" with CSS class "result__a".
+In this case we grab the first anchor tag `a` with CSS class `result__a`.
 We're interest in the contents of that element.
 For good measure we trim off any leading or trailing spaces.
 2. Using the assert function, we check if the link is what we expect it to be.
 If this fails, our check fails.

-For good measure, we also take a screenshot of the current page.
+For good measure, we also take a screen shot of the current page.
 This always helps when debugging.

 ```js
     const githubLink = await page.evaluate(() => document.querySelector('a.result__a').textContent.trim())